polyverse-security/apt/README.md

 ### Integration tests

-There is an extensive integration test suite available which can be run via:
+There is an extensive integration testsuite available which can be run via:

 	$ ./test/integration/run-tests